 Meaning ‘bright’ or ‘sun-bathed’ in Japanese, Sansan does indeed have a distinct sunniness to it: partly from the bright, well-lit room and blonde-timber décor, and partly from the warm demeanour of owner Yuko Enomoto.
 The cosy wine bar, which seats just eight along its counter, is tucked into the back streets of Tomigaya, a few minutes’ walk from Yoyogi-Hachiman Station.

-Dishes, all prepared by Yuko herself, range from ¥500 to ¥1,500 and include snacks like bruschetta, locally made cheese and a kiwi and avocado salad.
+Dishes, all prepared by Yuko herself and include snacks like bruschetta, locally made cheese and a kiwi and avocado salad.